USF-HII/usf-hii.github.io/pages/hii-hpc.md

 *The HII-HPC Cluster schedules maintenance windows each Thursday from 10:00 p.m.
 Eastern until Friday 2:00 a.m.
 The window is utilized to perform pending upgrades and proactive maintenance.
-Although job-impacting changes are rare, if you are running jobs during this time frame please verify job status after the window in the rare event re-submission is necessary.*
+Although job-impacting changes are uncommon, if you are running jobs during this time frame please verify job status after the window in the rare event re-submission is necessary.*

 ### Enhancements